 In comparing and evaluating health plan options, the industry terminology can be a little overwhelming; however, to make an informed decision, understanding all the elements of a health plan – and thus what the company will cover versus what the member will pay for– is vital.

 Below are some of the most common health insurance terms, listed alphabetically and stated in plain language.

-Inpatient Care – Care provided after a patient is admitted to a hospital or nursing care facility.
+– Care provided after a patient is admitted to a hospital or nursing care facility

-Lifetime Maximum – The maximum dollar amount an insurance provider will pay for one individual.
-The Affordable Care Act elimintes a lifetime maximum.
+– The maximum dollar amount an insurance provider will pay for one individual.
+The Affordable Care Act eliminates a lifetime maximum.

 Be sure to review the coverage provisions of any plan you are considering purchasing.
 Remember premium costs are only one part of your overall health expenditures.